 Ok, enough history, how can I do the program?

-Studyology will run twice in 2022, the first starting April, the second starting August.
+At this stage, Studyology will run twice in 2023, the first starting in May, the second in August.

 The dates/times are as follows:

-– 5 x 1hour sessions on Thursdays 10am to 11am from 28th April to the 26th May – Online in Collaborate (this one is finished)
+– 5 x 1-hour sessions on Mondays 10am to 11am from 4th May to 1st June – Online 💻

-– 5 x 1 hour sessions on Thursdays 6.30 to 7.30pm from the 4th August to 1st September – Online in Collaborate (currently taking registrations)
+– 5 x 1-hour sessions on Thursdays 2pm to 4pm from the 17th August to 14th September – Online 💻

-If you wish to register your interest for either of these timeslots, send me an email – firstname.lastname@example.org with your FAN, student number and subject line ‘Studyology’.
-I’ll be in contact closer to the dates.
+If you wish to register your interest for either of these sessions, send me an email – email@example.com with your FAN, student number and subject line ‘Studyology’.
+I’ll put you on a notification list for contact closer to the start date.

 There are also recorded sessions that you can access.